-The “Customer Profitability Sample” content pack contains a dashboard, report, and dataset for a company that manufactures marketing materials.
-This dashboard was created by a CFO to see key metrics about her 5 business unit managers (aka executives), products, customers, and gross margins (GM).
-At a glance she can see what factors are impacting profitability.
+The Customer Profitability sample content pack contains a dashboard, report, and dataset for a company that manufactures marketing materials.
+This dashboard was created by a CFO to see key metrics about their five business unit managers (executives), products, customers, and gross margins (GM).
+At a glance, they can see what factors are impacting profitability.

-This sample is part of a series that illustrates how you can use Power BI with business-oriented data, reports and dashboards.
-This is real data from obviEnce (www.obvience.com) that has been anonymized.
+This sample is part of a series that shows how you can use Power BI with business-oriented data, reports, and dashboards.
+It was created by obviEnce with real data, which has been anonymized.
 The data is available in several formats: content pack, .pbix Power BI Desktop file, or Excel workbook.
 See Samples for Power BI.

 What is our dashboard telling us?